habibiefaried/nomad-ci-cd/README.md

 * DOCKER_LOGIN_USERNAME: Username to login (only dockerhub.com supported)
 * DOCKERFILE: Dockerfile name
 * NOMAD_ADDRESS: Address of nomad server, will skip deployment if this is not set
+* CONTAINER_DNS_SERVER: DNS Server that container should be using